rishabhnambiar/discourse-release-notes-tracker/features.md

 - Add a setting to allowlist DiscourseConnect return path domains
 - Reacting to MessageBus in chat thread panel
 - Add an emoji deny list site setting
-- Initial chat thread indicator and disabling echo mode in channels
 - Increase pbkdf2 iterations to 600k
 - Persist password hashing algorithm/params in database
 - Add category name in articleSection meta tag for schema.